6 Key Factors of Successful Email Marketing Campaigns

 Almost 99% of your male subscribers will not be interested in and be happy about receiving daily discounts on female goods.

 - Do not send the same content to all your subscribers, i.e. do not send bulk emails.

 - Segment your list using demographical, geographical or behavioral criteria.

 - Make your subscribers feel like the email is tailored to their special needs only.

 Timing is one of the most critical points in building up loyalty.
 You may be sending your email campaigns daily, weekly or monthly but irregular timing in your campaigns can make your subscribers feel uncomfortable and cause complaints for your services, which can in return damage your brand reliability.
-TV shows and radio programmes, for example, always start on their scheduled days and times.
+TV shows and radio programs, for example, always start on their scheduled days and times.
 You should be scheduling your campaigns exactly like a TV show – so that the subscribers wait for your email, which will make them feel comfortable and therefore create trust.

 You may follow all the best practices but still be delivered to the spam folder.
 It is a sign that something is wrong either with your content or there are a technical issues involved in your email’s infrastructure.
-You should think of deliverability as a “science”, which you experiment gradually by doing tests.
+You should think of email deliverability as a “science”, which you experiment gradually by doing tests.
 Do not expect your ESP to deliver your messages right into the inbox.
 ESPs are companies that provide you with an infrastructure to send emails.
 So you determine your own delivery rate.
 You should be careful with your campaign’s content in order not to be specified as a spammer by the ISPs.

-Sending regular email campaigns and to the active members will help you maintain a higher reputation.
+Sending regular email campaigns to the active members will help you maintain a higher reputation.
 Keep in mind that the IP reputation is not as important as it was before.
 The main point you should be dealing with, is the reputation of the sender, i.e. your sender reputation.